howdoicomputer/onair/README.md

 time="2019-01-21T20:27:39-08:00" level=info msg="Muted on Discord."
 ```

-If you want to run OnAir on boot then you might want to look into [nssm](https://nssm.cc/).
+If you want to run OnAir on your windows host on boot then you might want to look into [nssm](https://nssm.cc/).

-# Current Status

-The client works flawlessly and the server works as in it'll receive a speaking value.
-However, I need to still solder everything up for the sign.

 # Why